amogyisabogy1/realesate/README.md

 Open Source real estate description generation tool.
-Enter your own OpenAI API key in and it should work.
+Enter your own OpenAI API key in order to operate the tool.